-The U.S. Department of Education’s TRIO Programs are federal outreach and student services programs designed to identify and provide services for individuals from disadvantaged backgrounds.
-TRIO programs are targeted to serve and assist low-income individuals, first-generation college students, and individuals with disabilities to progress through the academic pipeline from middle school to post baccalaureate programs.
-Learn more about TRIO
+The U.S. Department of Education’s TRiO Program is a federal outreach and student services programs designed to identify and provide services for individuals from disadvantaged backgrounds.
+TRiO programs are targeted to serve and assist low-income individuals, first-generation college students, and individuals with disabilities to progress through the academic pipeline from middle school to post-baccalaureate programs.
+Learn more about TRiO

 First, you must be a U.S. citizen or Permanent Resident and enrolled in a degree-seeking program at Washington State University Tri-Cities.

 In addition, you must meet at least one of the following criteria: